withcaldera/engineering-framework/roles/05-head-of-engineering.md

 - Representing Caldera publicly at conferences, in blog posts, or on podcasts as the voice of engineering excellence
 - Running visible leadership forums where engineering leaders across all teams are developing and collaborating
 - Sharing regular metrics and insights about engineering effectiveness that the entire company can see and understand
+- Visibly championing transformative practices and tools that position Caldera's engineering organization to exceed market expectations

 *In a remote organization, your work must be visible to be valued.
 These are the observable signals that you're delivering at this level.*